Becoming a polyglot: how did I learn 6 foreign languages

 I travel to Spain at least once a year and keep in touch with my Spanish friends.
 I make sure I read books and magazines in Spanish too.

-How I became fluent in Slovak
+How I became conversational in Slovak

 Ja milujem Slovencinu!
 (I love Slovak).
 The best thing about Slovak is that there aren’t many speakers or learners.
 There are roughly five million native Slovak speakers in the world and 99% of them live in Slovakia, a small country in East-Central Europe.